-Dynamical patterns are very important and, to put it politely, not widely understood.
-Our body parts, the whole our body, our life as a society members, our society, our environment up to and including our planetary system, our machinery - most of the stuff inside and around us runs in loops.
+Spatiotemporal patterns are very important and, to put it politely, not widely understood.
+Our body parts, the whole our body, our life as society members, our society, our environment up to and including our planetary system, our machinery - most of the stuff inside and around us runs in loops.

 Projectile shooting is a rear example of our activity, which does not repeat itself.
 But then, we have repeated shooting.

-Push Inchworm plays a dynamical pattern, which goes back and forth.
+Push Inchworm plays a spatiotemporal pattern, which goes back and forth.
 This one is rather easy.
 Some others can be challenging to build.
 There are three version of Inchworm in the records.
 This one is centrally operated.
 The central peg is the boss or the brain, telling every other peg when to fire up.

 You see the delays longer than 1 tick at work, and, finally, can piece the rules together.
 An idle firepeg is gray and empty.
 A gray peg, which is counting back, is waiting to turn on.
 A glowing peg is counting back its Time To Glow.
 You can grasp the design and the status of the network at a single glance.

 Pull Inchworm is the same mechanism rewired.
 Rewiring is very easy, and I have a little program for it.
 It swaps the links and tell the simulator, which I call The Time Machine, how to handle them.

 To me, the transformation from push to pull instantly makes the same layout much harder to understand.
 Instead of bossing the leg pegs around, the central peg only sets the pace.
 You have to go from peg to peg and think for a bunch of them at once to figure the whole.
 I believe, the ability of such inverted thinking is crucial for the spider men, who can operate social media, mass marketing, win elections or battles.